flynx/object.js/README.md

   For example, in `B`:
 	- First block (optional) is merged with `B`,
 	- Second block _is_ the `B.prototype`,
-- No special syntax, less distinct.
+- No special syntax, stands out less.

 </td>
 <td>